cheevahagadog/nathan-cheever-blog/content/post/appropriation.md

 We should remember that newer does not necessarily mean better[^1].
 What is novel may not be valuable.
 If you're not testing that assumption, you might be operating on programming that is unhelpful to your health, dreams, and values.
 Humans can challenge ideas but technology does not.
 It just follows programming.
 To the extent we blindly follow programming, we are indistinguishable from the product.
 An increase in version number might mean a decrease in the barbarian inside you.

+ _[UPDATE: Not long after writing this piece, I decided to commit to trying a year without the smartphone.
+As of now it's been more than one year and very happy with my choice.
+I'll have to write more about the change in another piece.
+So I might just be a luddite after all.]_

 [^1]: An example of ageism?